troyoram/game-project-client/README.md

 ## Testing

 There were no requirments for developing automated tests for this project.
-As a result, no automated tests exist the the Tic-Tac-Toe project.
+As a result, no automated tests exist for the the Tic-Tac-Toe project.

 ### Coding style tests